overview components memorymap downloads possibilities contact

 Evolution

 The curtain opener used a stepper motor, and sensors.
-It didn't seem beyond the realms of possibility to add another motor and suddenly the motors can be rear wheels of a little 'bot (which I refer to as "RICKBOT (version 1)" - don't laugh, I very nearly called it "BUFFYBOT 1"!).
+It didn't seem beyond the realms of possibility to add another motor and suddenly the motors can be rear wheels of a little 'bot.
 That is where Amélie rests today.

 The future?